top of page

 Climate Change

-Here’s a thought - Over the years here in California, summers seem to be getting warmer and winters warmer as well.
-In the last few years, long stretches of hot temperatures over 105° are becoming regular throughout July and August.
+Here’s a thought - Over the years throughout the country, summers seem to be getting warmer and national whether-patterns are more erratic.
+In the last few years, long stretches of hot temperatures of 105° are becoming regular throughout July and August.
 Severe weather conditions across the United States with massive floods, terrible tornadoes, unbearable heat waves, and historic hurricanes are now common place.
 Climate change is real and we can no longer ignore the truth.
 As concerned Americans, we must face the fact and begin to drastically change our careless energy habits.
 To do this, policies must be set to restrict the use of fossil fuels.
 We need to subsidize through tax incentives the cost-effective use of solar energy, electric vehicles, and other energy saving technologies.
 We must work to put in place renewable energy resources while making them affordable for all households and businesses across the country, and tax those who refuse to acknowledge and remedy the environmental crisis that is happening on a global scale.
-In fact, the technology for unlimited clean energy is already here.
+It’s true, the technology for unlimited clean, and affordable energy is here.
 Solar, wind, water, geothermal, and something known as resonant field energy are just a few of the renewable energy resources available.
-The only thing preventing humanity from transforming our world, is greed by a select few!
-Those so wealthy they can pay any price and not be concerned.
-Those people more interested in making profit than protecting the health of the human species.
-Why is it that so many on the planet need to suffer by a handful of people that have so much, they want for nothing?
+The only thing preventing humanity from transforming our world is greed.
+Those so wealthy they can afford any price and not care.
+Those people more interested in making profit over the health of the human species.
+Why is it that hundreds of millions on the planet need to suffer by a handful of multi-billionaires that have so much, not even a world-wide climate crisis causes concern?

 The Rightwing Philosophy

-Here's a thought. - Why is it that the rightwing of the Republican party seem to be so angry and heartless?
-Do they not have children to care for?
-Do they not need food and water to survive?
-Do they not suffer pain, or feel the pain and suffering of others?
+Here's a thought. - Why is it that the far rightwing of the Republican party act like bullies with no regard for tolerance and compassion?
+Are they not human beings?
+Do they not care about little children?
+Do they not require food, water, and shelter to live?
+Do they not suffer pain, or understand the pain and suffering of others?
 No, it’s because of their Darwinian philosophy, survival of the fittest.
-That is the only way to be as a “real” American.
+This is how they claim to be a “real” American.
 Everyone out for themselves, or those with whom they directly hold allegiance.
-The rightwing of the Republican party believe the poor, the week, the disabled, and the politically correct should stop complaining and pick themselves up by their boot straps or fall by the wayside.
+The rightwing of the Republican party feel the poor, the week, the disabled, and those who believe we are all equal under the law should stop complaining, pull themselves up by their boot straps, or shut up and get out of the way.
 No snowflakes, wimps or fairies allowed.
-This ideal was a core value of the Aryan race in Germany during the 1930s.
-Therefore, in America today, only rich white male Americans should have rights.
-Now the rightwing Republican philosophy, influenced by the MAGA movement has taken it one step further.
+In America today, only rich white straight male Americans should have rights.
+Now the far rightwing Republican philosophy, influenced by the heartless MAGA movement has taken it one step further.
 No longer is It the survival of the fittest, it is now survival only for the richest.
 No one, no person, no environment, no political structure, no social services, no healthcare, no education, no opportunity, no democracy, and no freedom is allowed for anyone unless you are part of the wealthy elite or owned by the wealthy elite.
-Just like a gang mob mentality, the corporate elite are pimping out Republican representatives to pay for their elite luxuries, while everyday Americans starve, becoming the surfs of the rising corporate kingdom.
+Just like mobster mentality, the rich rightwing corporate elite are pimping out Republican representatives to pay for their exorbitant luxurious lifestyle, while everyday Americans starve or die, becoming the surfs of the rising corporate kingdom.

 The Ego

 Here’s a Thought – The ego, more of an abstract concept than a physical thing, is important to our existence.
-It protects our consciousness from verbal abuse, it provides the drive for achieving great things, and it supports our self-image.
+It protects our consciousness from verbal abuse, it provides the drive for achieving great accomplishments, and it supports our self-image.
 However, it teeters on the fine line of good and bad.
 For a healthy ego, balance is required.
 Just like a circus performer in a high wire act, the over leaning to either side spells doom.
-Leaning to the right, that is to say, having no regard for anyone else but the interest of ones-self can cause great harm to others.
-On the other side, leaning to the left, having little confidence in the decisions we make, hesitating on every step can also lead to a bad outcome.
-Without a balanced ego, extreme, physical, and emotional results are easily achieved.
-To believe you are right about something and no matter what the evidence shows, your ego continues to defend your position, can affect others in negative ways.
-This can lead to closemindedness and denial, while preventing growth in personal knowledge.
-On the other hand, being so doubtful that you even question the purpose of your own existence, can lead to addiction and possible suicide.
+Leaning to the right, having no regard for anyone else but the interest of ones-self can cause great harm to all things.
+On the other side, leaning to the left, having little confidence in the decisions we make, hesitating on every step, can also lead to a destructive outcome.
+Without having a balanced ego, extreme emotional and/or physical crisis can occur.
+To believe you are right about something and no matter what the evidence shows, your ego continues to defend your position, affecting others in negative ways.
+This is known as ignorance and denial, while preventing growth in human knowledge.
+On the other hand, being so doubtful that you even question the purpose of your own existence, can lead to addiction and potential suicide.
 When it comes to the balance of the ego, perhaps the best idea is to let go of the ego and concentrate your efforts on helping others.
-By doing so your ego is positively charged with the psychological energy that you made a difference in someone else’s life.
-Whether that difference is good or bad…well, that’s another thought
+By doing so, your ego is compassionately charged with the energy that you made a meaningful difference in someone else’s life.

 The AI Tool